LogoLogo

 </div>

 This approach allows adjustments in the site layout when content that should not be translated appears in different elements.
 Glopal Translator Engine allows the definition of a glossary of non-translatable phrases, that is better suited for excluding brand names that can appear anywhere in the site content (product titles, descriptions etc.) without the requirement for any special markup.
-The list of Non translatable terms should be defined from the Translation Editor Tool.
+The list of Non translatable terms should be defined from the .

 Scope